 In this post, we look at the non-vegan ingredients which may be found in homebrewed beer and learn what they are used for.
 I’ve also included some plant-based alternatives that can be used instead.

-If you’re thinking of trying your hand at home brewing, I’ve also included a couple of vegan-friendly homebrew kits at the end of the post, which will get you off to a good start.
+If you’re thinking of trying your hand at home brewing, at the end of the post there’s a list of vegan-friendly homebrew kits which will get you off to a good start.

 Animal products that are commonly used to homebrew beer